stefan-hoeck/idris2-digest/docs/Core.md

 * `Core.Core`: The `Core` effect type and `Error` (Idris erros)
 * `Idris.Error`: Pretty printing of errors and warnings

+### Mutable State

+Many functions in the compiler sources work with mutable state to get good performance.
+Such functions typically take one or more auto-implicit arguments of type `Ref tag v`, where `tag` is a type-level tag to specify the reference to use.
+We can then use functions `newRef`, `get`, `put`, and `update` together with a reference's tag to modify the mutable reference in question.
+Type `Ref` is defined in `Core.Context`, the utilities described above in `Core.Core`.

 ## Logging and Timings

 Idris comes with extensive logging capabilities that can be activated both